enee351/enee351.github.io/syllabus/index.md

 <br />

 **Course prerequisites:**
-ENEE 150 or CMSC132 or permission of the instructor.
+ENEE150 or CMSC132 or permission of the instructor.

 <br />